 - Handling sensitive projects which require diplomacy, analytical skills and the ability to draw out information through interviews and group discussions.

-Kam leads Cordis Bright’s children’s services and youth offending sector and is both social work and probation qualified.
+Kam leads projects across children’s services and youth offending and is both social work and probation qualified.
 She also holds a Diploma from OPM in Public and Private Partnerships.
 As a former HMI Inspector inspecting youth offending teams and in her role managing various YOTs she has considerable experience of the children’s sector and its challenges.

 “I have a real passion for ensuring outcomes for children and young people and this is best achieved by working from practitioner, operational manager through to strategic manager.
 I am particularly interested in performance management and applying this to improve practice.
 Supporting organisations and developing good leadership is at the heart of my work and one which gives a great sense of achievement.”

 Kam is highly skilled in performance management, both pre- and post-inspection work, coaching/mentoring and delivering training:

 - Leading on change management with local authorities working with Chief Executives, Directors of Children’s Services and Assistant Directors.
 This has involved providing robust solutions to performance issues and acting as a role model to managers in good leadership and showing them in practice terms “what good looks like”.
 Work with YOS Strategic Boards in improving attendance and effective partnership working is a key area of improvement work.

 - Safeguarding – working with local authorities following Ofsted inspections to carry out rapid reviews of case files, which has included leading on a 300 case file read for one organisation.
 Other case reviews have included over 1,000 file audits of children with disabilities, Children in Need and child protection cases.

 - Pre- and post-inspection work – improved practice with over 50 YOTs focussing on Asset, intervention planning, recording and effective management oversight.
 Management workshops have made significant improvements swiftly and sustainably.